SammyEnigma/Mapper/README.md

 * a single value, e.g. `long`, `string` or an enumeration
 * a `Nullable<T>` of primative value (e.g. 'int') or an enumeration

-Note that the above methods take an optional `Action<DbDataReader,T>` parameter that allow you to add custom mapping between the current record of the data reader and the mapped version of 'T'.
+Note that the above methods take an optional `Action<DbDataReader,T>` parameter that allow you to add custom mapping between the current record of the data reader and the mapped version of `T`.

 ## ADO.NET SqlDataRecord methods